nakatatsu/s3-mcp/README.md

 > If you prefer pinning to a specific Docker image build (e.g., 20250413-165732), use that tag instead of `latest`.
 Browse available versions on [Docker Hub](https://hub.docker.com/r/ashgw/s3-mcp/tags).

-Once added, you can use prompts like:

-> "Read the secret at path `apps/myapp/config` from Vault."

 Cursor will route that request through the MCP server automatically.

 ---